 A township route introduces visitors to the Xhosa culture in the area.
 At the Karoo National Park on the town's doorstep, visitors can experience the flora and game of the Karoo.
 A challenging 4x4 route takes visitors to the escarpment and new areas of ecological discovery.
 The park is also home to a variety of game, as well as the highly endangered riverine rabbit.

 Matjiesfontein, a national monument, offers tourists a peek into yesteryear and the opportunity to overnight in Victorian splendour.
-The village houses a small railway museum, a private motor museum and the largest privately owned museum in South Africa.
+The village houses a transport museum and the Marie Rawdon Museum.
+Next to the transport museum is a large